eliseshaffer/darklight.nvim/README.md

 useful if you use a colorscheme with different color palettes based on the vim background.

-This is the default mode and requires you to only call the setup function:
+This is the default mode and requires no arguments to the setup function:

 ```lua
 require('darklight').setup()